CCTV code of practice

 1.3.1 LBR recognises that public authorities and those organisations carrying out the functions of a public service are required to observe the obligations imposed by the Human Rights Act 1998 and Data Protection legislation.
 LBR considers that the use of CCTV in the Borough of Redbridge is a justified, necessary, proportionate, and suitable tool to help reduce crime and the fear of crime and to improve public safety.

 1.3.2 Section 163 of the Criminal Justice and Public Order Act 1994 creates the power for local authorities to provide closed circuit television coverage of any land within their area for the purposes of crime prevention or victim welfare.
-Closed circuit television is considered a necessary by LBR as it contributes to its duty under the Crime and Disorder Act 2018.
+Closed circuit television is considered a necessity by LBR as it contributes to its duty under the Crime and Disorder Act 1998.

 1.3.3 The primary objective of the CCTV camera traffic enforcement system is to ensure the safe and efficient operation of the road network by deterring motorists from breaking road traffic restrictions and detecting those that do.